elixir-lang/elixir-lang.github.com/getting-started/debugging.markdown

 We explore the Observer in the context of an actual project [in the Dynamic Supervisor chapter of the Mix & OTP guide](/getting-started/mix-otp/dynamic-supervisor.html).
 This is one of the debugging techniques [the Phoenix framework used to achieve 2 million connections on a single machine](https://phoenixframework.org/blog/the-road-to-2-million-websocket-connections).

+If you are using the Phoenix web framework, it ships with the [Phoenix LiveDashboard](https://github.com/phoenixframework/phoenix_live_dashboard), a web dashboard for production nodes which provides similar features to Observer.

 Finally, remember you can also get a mini-overview of the runtime info by calling `runtime_info/0` directly in IEx.

 ## Other tools and community